 In the 14th century, the need to increase the capacity of the nave led to the addition of two chapels to the space between the eastern wall of the transept and the north and south walls of the nave.
 These changes must have been accompanied by the transformation of the entire building’s roof.

 The great gothic reconstruction from 1462-1478 resulted in the removal of the eastern apse, replaced by a polygonal chancel, with buttresses clasped from the outside, between which pointed windows with traceries were placed.
 The space of the church was also unified by demolishing the eastern walls of the transept, as well as the walls between the nave and side chapels.
 Eventually, the romanesque church was transformed into a transept-free pseudo-basilica, consisting of a three-aisle nave, preceded by a two-tower facade from the west and a polygonal chancel in the east.
 The western part of the church, covered with a cross vault, with the choir supported on massive pillars, retained its Romanesque character, while the remaining parts of the church were already gothic.
 The entire church was covered with a common gable roof.

 On the south side, the late gothic Zapolya Chapel is added to the church.
-It is built on a rectangular plan with four spans, ended on three sides, with a vestibule from the west and covered with a high gable roof.
+It is built on a rectangular plan with four bays, ended on three sides, with a vestibule from the west and covered with a high gable roof.
 It has a relatively rich architectural detail from the outside, the windows are filled with traceries, and the buttresses are topped with pinnacles.
 In connection with the construction of the chapel, a south-west sacristy was added, on the first floor of which a place for a library was created.
 For the needs of the archive, the older northern sacristy was also enlarged.

 The church and small town are surrounded by fortifications.
 Their oldest fragment, dating back to the 14th century, is located on the west side, the others were erected in the 17th century and were adapted to powder guns.